danielbarry/d3ad-social/readme.md

 already failed once.
 * [ ] JSON set should offer the ability to add objects in the place of values
 * [ ] Use JSON data structure in RAM instead of classes for quicker saving, etc
-* [ ] Send output straight to socket instead of using StringBuilder

 ### Usability